zodac-personal/home_theatre/README.md

 ## Authentication

-Where possible, we use [Authentik](https://goauthentik.io/) to secure the services.
+Where possible, we use an IdP ([Authelia](https://www.authelia.com/)) to secure the services.

-The following services are integrated with Authentik, and their configuration is below.
+The following services are integrated with the IdP, and their configuration is below.

 TODO:

 ### Basic Auth

-The following services forward username/password information from the Authentik user's group to the service:
+The following services forward username/password information from the user's group in the IdP to the service:

-- Bazarr
-- Lidarr
+- Dozzle
 - Navidrome
-- Prowlarr
-- Radarr
-- Readarr
-- Sonarr

 ### OIDC

-The following services allow you to login/create an account using Authentik:
+The following services allow you to login/create an account using the IdP:

+- AudioBookShelf
 - Homarr
 - Linkwarden
+- RomM
 - SonarQube
-- Synology NAS
 - Tandoor

-### X-Authentik-* Headers
+### X-Authentik-* Headers (TBC)

 The following services can't be logged in using the local URL, as they require X-Authentik-* headers to be forwarded:

-- Dozzle
 - Ollama

 ### No Internal Auth

-The following services don't have any authentication of their own (or it is disabled), so Authentik is the only authentication:
+The following services don't have any authentication of their own (or it is disabled), so the IdP is the only authentication:

+- Arrs
+    - Bazarr
+    - Lidarr
+    - Prowlarr
+    - Radarr
+    - Readarr
+    - Sonarr
 - File Browser
 - Jellystat
 - NetAlertX
+- Traefik
 - Uptime-Kuma

 ----